-Real World Productions at the College of Communication is an intensive semester long field- and classroom-based experience for talented graduate and undergraduate students at Boston University.
-Taught by Sheila Sitomer, an award-winning producer and a professor in COM’s TV department, Real World Productions provides students with an opportunity to put into practice what they have been learning in the classroom.
-Teams of students are created, usually four to a group.
+Real World Productions at the College of Communication is an intensive semester-long field- and classroom-based experience for talented graduate and undergraduate students at Boston University.
+Taught by Sheila Sitomer, an award-winning producer and a professor in COM’s Film & Television department, Real World Productions provides students with an opportunity to put into practice what they have been learning in the classroom.
+Teams of students are created, usually four or five in a group.
 The goal is for each group to complete a student-run, client-driven production by the end of the school semester.
-Nonprofit and for-profit organizations seek the energy, determination, and creativity of the Real World Production teams.
+Nonprofit and for-profit organizations seek out the energy, determination, and creativity of the Real World Production teams.

 Timeframe for Real World Production Projects